 Welcome to the Global Mobility Database

-You can spend a few weeks, one semester, or a full year overseas studying at one of nearly 400 programs in 50 countries, with a range of short-term, semester and year-long programs to choose from.
-Use this database to search for a program, and make the world your campus.
+You can spend a few weeks, one semester, or a full year overseas at one of hundreds of partners and programs in more than 40 countries.
+There are a range of exchange and non-exchange experiences to choose from.
+Search and discover all the destinations and make the world your campus.

-The University of Sydney has 292 exchange partners* in 42 countries; 130 of which are listed among the top 200 universities in the world (Times Higher Education World Ranking 2018).
+We have over 250 exchange partner universities around the world; 130 of which are listed among the top 200 universities in the world (Times Higher Education World Ranking 2021).
 As an exchange student you remain enrolled full time at the University of Sydney while you are abroad and continue to pay your usual tuition fees.
 A student from your host institution does the same in reverse, and the result is an exchange of students and places.
-You can undertake an exchange program for a semester or a year, or a short term exchange program at selected partner institutions during the summer (December - February) and winter (July) breaks.
+You can undertake an exchange program for a semester or a year, or a short term exchange program at selected partner institutions during the summer (December - February) and winter (June - August) breaks.

 We aim to place every student that is eligible to participate on a mobility program, and provide financial support to at least half this group.
 To ensure you have the most enriching experience possible, research the options on this database carefully.
 When short-listing your preferred programs, consider the following:

 - availability of suitable subjects for your course and level of study

 - language of instruction

 - accommodation options

 - student support services available

 - program duration